KDE/kube/docs/project.md

 # Why?
 This project started with the aim to produce a product that doesn't cater to all usecases, but does what it does well.
 We want a codebase that is well maintainable by a small team, and that can move fast.
 We want a codebase where it is fast and easy to prototype new features and turn them eventually into full implementations, without compromising the quality of the rest of the system.
-Additionaly the product should be portable accross a variety of platforms, including mobile, not only due to a portable codebase, but also due to different interfaces for the various formfactors.
+Additionaly the product should be portable accross a variety of platforms, including mobile, not only due to a portable codebase, but also due to different UI's for the various formfactors.

 Because no existing codebase fullfills those premises or easily allows to reach them, this project started.

 ## Differentiators
 In order to avoid simply replicating what's already existing it's important to know how this product differentiates to other existing solutions.
-This section is supposed to outline that
+This section is supposed to outline that.

 * To Roundcube Next
     * Native application